EnterpriseDB/tpa/RELNOTES.md

   the cluster (e.g., for Postgres replication and backups) while using the `public_ip` to access the instances during deployment, for bare instances with both `private_ip` and `public_ip` set

+- Add support for building Docker clusters from source using bind-mounted --local-source-directories and a shared ccache

 - Improve deployment speed in various ways